theQRL/docs.theqrl.org/_docs/mining/pool.md

 sudo service apache2 restart
 ```

-If you see errors check the log files and Googl for help.
+If you see errors check the log files and Google for help.